Aafalah/PDF-maldoc-detection/README.md

 We aim to help those who are starting their PDF maldoc analysis journey with the first steps they can take

 ## Analysis
-In this sction, we provide analysis of 3 PDF maldocs generated through Metasploit.
+In this sction, we provide analysis of 3 PDF maldocs generated through Metasploit, which we frequently encountered during our analysis:
 - adobe_collectemailinfo
 - adobe_pdf_embedded_exe
 - adobe_pdf_embedded_exe_nojs